Aluminator® WD

 Aluminator WD (Welded Deck) - internal floating roof

-Aluminator WD has several advantages over welded panel IFRs, including decades of proven operating experience for both carriers and float systems, emission welds located above the product, and more cost-effective installation.
+The Aluminator WD has several advantages over welded-panel-based AIFRs, including decades of proven history in both the structural and buoyancy systems, emissions welds that are raised out of the product, and a more economical installation price.

 - Product information